David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 **Measured → `directional` (coverage fails).** Peer-reviewed research measures edge-formwork labour rising with vertical face depth, and three project cases confirm the response — including a fold that actually failed on site.
 But the 600 mm boundary comes from contractor consultation (Grade C) and the 1000 mm from that single case (Grade C).
 The mechanism is Grade A and on point; **neither number the reader acts on is evidenced.** → `directional`, and the summary says: trust the direction, treat 600 as indicative.

-**Chosen → `directional` (corroboration fails).** A bar-size hinge is directly and authoritatively backed by an industry technical note — on point, Grade B, full coverage of the call.
+**Chosen → `directional` (corroboration fails, Grade B).** A bar-size hinge is directly and authoritatively backed by an industry technical note — on point, **Grade B**, full coverage of the call.
 But every citation is from the same body, and there is no project case.
-One source, published twice. → `directional`, missing the second leg. *One independent source, or one documented case, would make it `established`.*
+One source, published twice. → `directional`, missing the second leg. *One independent source, or one documented case, would make it `established`.* The grade is doing the work here: had that single on-point source been **Grade A**, the entry would be `established` on its own.

+**Chosen → `established` (single Grade A leg).** A recommended call and its ordering are directly and on-point evidenced by a single peer-reviewed study (**Grade A**), covering the call in full.
+No second independent source exists. → `established`.
+Grade A carries its own independent scrutiny, so a second leg is not required — corroboration would still be welcome (it is what lifts the Grade B case above), but its absence does not cap a Grade A call.

 **Chosen → `established` (both legs).** A supplier-availability review conducted for the framework (Grade B, on point) establishes which pod depths are actually stocked, and project drawings using those depths corroborate it on the same claim (Grade C, on point). → `established`.